ConnerAiken/amazon-dash-router-restarter/README.md

 I have Centurylink.
 Centurylink gave me a modem.
 This modem is garbage.
 It overheats regularly then restricts external internet access.
 LAN access remains.

 Until I convince CenturyLink to come check it out, I wrote this nodejs script that uses the `node-dash-button` library to detect dash button clicks.
-Once it detects a dash button click, it Telnets into my router/modem and restarts them.
+Once it detects a dash button click, it Telnets into my router/modem and restarts it.
 This runs as a docker container on my desktop 24/7.

 ### Prereqs.